| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-special is optionally used to invoke the production of model
+The seats special is optionally used to invoke the production of model

 based signal extraction using SEATS, a seasonal adjustment program developed